bradygaster/downr/Server/wwwroot/posts/add-ingress-controller/index.md

 ---
-title: Add an nginx ingress controller
+title: Add an NGINX ingress controller
 slug: add-ingress-controller
 author: Brady
 lastModified: 2020-05-31 07:30:45
 pubDate: 2020-05-31 07:30:45
 categories: Create a Public UI
 description: If the public UI were pushed now, it wouldn't be visible outside the AKS cluster because there's no ingress controller set up yet.
-We'll add an nginx controller next to enable ingress.
+We'll add an NGINX controller next to enable ingress.
 phase: 4
 step: 3
 ---

-In this step you'll use Helm and the Kubernetes command line (`kubectl`), along with Helm, to create a public nginx ingress and enable external access to the AKS cluster.
+In this step, you'll use Helm and the Kubernetes command line (`kubectl`) to create a public NGINX ingress and enable external access to the AKS cluster.

 Create a namespace for your ingress resources.